 “After being refused cover by over 21 companies as ‘too high a risk’ I thankfully got cover for my holiday.”

 Does being over 60 affect how long you can travel for?

 We’re pleased to say that no matter your age, you can travel up to:

 Is repatriation included in your cover?

 Yes – always!
 Cover for repatriation to your Home Country also extends to any other travelling member who is listed on your policy.

 Can you get cover if you're on a waiting list for treatment?

 Yes, just be sure to answer that you are on a waiting list for treatment during the Medical Warranty section of your quote.
-Also, if you would like to be covered in relation to being on a waiting list, such as cancelling your holiday, you will need to add on Waiting List Cover as an Optional Extra (after you have selected ‘Buy now’ on the policy you want).

 Can someone else join your policy if they're under 60?